SoftHu/tos_avg/En/Torleone.md

 What can I do for you, kid?]
 Start -->1727314770217057[<b>Speaker 👉 Torleone:</b>

 Here for the fish?
-Or you got some problem that needs fixin'?
+Or you got a problem that needs &quot;fixin'?&quot;
 I'm only teasing.
 You're looking at a retiree now.
-My problem fixin' days are long behind me.]
+My problem &quot;fixin'&quot; days are long behind me.]
 Start -->1727314770218083[<b>Speaker 👉 Torleone:</b>

 If you can't swim, you'd better stay far away from the sea.